-Although Bushbabies are small in size, they produce loud distinctive piercing cries which are just similar to those of a human baby.
-Mostly, it’s spotted in the quiet nights of the jungle.
+Are you wondering whether do Bushbabies cry in Kibale National Park?
+Yes, Bushbabies have a unique loud distinctive piercing cry just similar to that of a human baby.
+Mostly, it’s heard in the quiet nights of the jungle.

 Apart from the baby-like cries, Galagos can also make chuckling, chattering, croaking, and shrill whistles in case of danger.

 Galagos in Kibale National Park are dubbed as Bushbabies due to the human-baby-like weeping cry they make, especially in the quiet night of the forest.